What is a polymer? What are plastics?

 The repeating units in polymers are often carbon and hydrogen and sometimes oxygen, nitrogen, sulfur, chlorine, fluorine, phosphorus and silicon.

-Examples of natural polymers:
+The following are examples of natural polymers:

 - DNA (deoxyribonucleic acid)